Mueller submits Trump-Russia report, clamor grows for its quick release

 They said the investigation focused on questions that “go to the integrity of our democracy itself: whether foreign powers corruptly interfered in our elections, and whether unlawful means were used to hinder that investigation.”

-“I fully expect the Justice Department to release the special counsel’s report to this committee and to the public without delay and to the maximum extent permitted by law,” said Doug Collins, the senior Republican on the House Judiciary Committee, in a statement.

-Under the regulations governing special counsel investigations, the attorney general must share an outline of Mueller’s report with Democratic and Republican leaders of the judiciary committees in Congress but it is largely up to him what to make public.
+Senate Majority Leader Mitch McConnell, the top Republican in Congress, said, “The attorney general has said he intends to provide as much information as possible.
+As I have said previously, I sincerely hope he will do so as soon as he can, and with as much openness and transparency as possible.”

+The White House has not received or been briefed on the report, spokeswoman Sarah Sanders said.

-“The next steps are up to Attorney General Barr, and we look forward to the process taking its course.
-The White House has not received or been briefed on the Special Counsel’s report,” White House spokeswoman Sarah Sanders said.
+“The next steps are up to Attorney General Barr, and we look forward to the process taking its course,” Sanders added.

-Mueller did not recommend any further indictments, a senior Justice Department official said, in a sign that there might be no more criminal charges against Trump associates arising from Mueller’s investigation.
-But it was not immediately clear whether the special counsel had sealed indictments that can be later disclosed.

-When the Justice Department announced the arrival of Mueller’s report, Trump was at his Mar-a-Lago resort in Florida, where he met on Friday with a group of Caribbean leaders.
+When the Justice Department announced the arrival of the report, Trump was at his Mar-a-Lago resort in Florida, where he met on Friday with a group of Caribbean leaders.

-Staff at the private club were setting up for a Lincoln Day dinner fundraiser for a local branch of the Republican Party.
-Programs for the event featured an image of a $5 bill with President Lincoln sporting a red Trump campaign hat with the slogan “Keep America Great” on it.
+Staff members at the private club were setting up for a Lincoln Day dinner fundraiser for a local branch of the Republican Party.
+Programs for the event featured an image of a $5 bill with 19th century President Abraham Lincoln sporting a red Trump campaign hat with the slogan “Keep America Great” on it.

 Donald Trump Jr., the president’s eldest son, posted a picture on Twitter of his family on a fishing trip.
 “Great day on the water with my little men for their spring break,” he wrote.